ardatan/graphql-tools/website/docs/schema-delegation.md

 GraphQL resolve info of the current resolver.
 Provides access to the subquery that starts at the current resolver.

-#### transforms: Array< Transform >
+#### transforms: Array < Transform >

-Any additional operation [transforms](/docs/schema-transforms/) to apply to the query and results.
-Could be the same operation transforms used in conjunction with schema transformation.
-For convenience, after schema transformation, `transformedSchema.transforms` contains the transforms that were applied.
+Any additional operation [transforms](/docs/schema-wrapping/) to apply to the query and results.
+Transforms are specified similarly to the transforms used in conjunction with schema wrapping, but only the operational components of transforms will be used by `delegateToSchema`, i.e. any specified `transformRequest` and `transformResult` functions.